 House 8: A country’s taxes, tax policy and revenue: the public's money used for public spending: loans to and from other countries: borrowed money and debt: capacity to meet financial obligations: the other country’s money, debts due from other countries: the capacity of the other country to pay: tariffs: insurance and the insurance industry: pensions and social security: Medicare: foreign aid: the cabinet of the Prime Minister: the chief appointees of mayors, governors and premiers: the death rate and the kinds of deaths suffered by the people.

-House 9: A country’s trade – imports and exports: interstate and international commerce: shipping: constitution, law and legal matters: Supreme Court and courts: judges, attorneys and lawyers: legal judgments and verdicts: immigration policy: religion: clergy, ministers and preachers: churches: philosophy, ethics and moral issues: tourism and tourism industry; universities and higher education: teachers and lecturers: books: advertising: radio and television: internet and internet service providers: the web and websites; social media and the public expression of private opinions and the places or means by which they are made public such as Skype, Facebook and Twitter.
+House 9: A country’s trade – imports and exports: interstate and international commerce: shipping: constitution, law and legal matters: Supreme Court and courts: judges, attorneys and lawyers: legal judgments and verdicts: immigration policy: religion: clergy, ministers and preachers: churches: philosophy, ethics and moral issues: tourism and tourism industry: teachers and lecturers: books: advertising: radio and television: internet and internet service providers: the web and websites; social media and the public expression of private opinions and the places or means by which they are made public such as Skype, Facebook and Twitter.